jdcloudcom/en/API/Virtual-Machines/Virtual-Machines/describeInstances.md

 ## Description
-Batch Query of Virtual Machines Details<br>
+Batch query detailed information of VMs.
 This API supports paging query with 20 items per page by default.